Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Miguel Rojas and the Los Angeles Dodgers will square off against Jorge Soler and the Miami Marlins at Dodger Stadium in the first of a three-game series, on Friday at 10:10 PM ET.
+The Miami Marlins and Jorge Soler take the field in the second game of a three-game series against Miguel Rojas and the Los Angeles Dodgers, on Saturday at Dodger Stadium.

-The Dodgers are the favorite in this one, at -140, while the underdog Marlins have +115 odds to upset.
-The over/under for the matchup has been listed at 8.5 runs.
+The Dodgers are the favorite in this one, at -145, while the underdog Marlins have +120 odds to play spoiler.
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.